 2. Matching Funds: Part 705.5(g) of NCUA's regulations describe the overall requirements for matching funds.
 NCUA, in its sole discretion, may require matching funds of an Applicant, on a case-by-case basis depending on the financial condition of the Applicant.
 NCUA anticipates that most Applicants will not be required to obtain matching funds.
 However, each Applicant should address in the Application its strategy for raising matching funds if NCUA determines matching funds are required (see 12 CFR Part 705 and the Application for additional information).

 (a) Matching Funds Requirements: The specific terms and covenants pertaining to any matching funds requirement will be provided in the loan agreement of the Participating Credit Union.
-Following, are general matching requirements.
+Following, are general Start Printed Page 23382matching requirements.
 NCUA, in its sole discretion, may amend these requirements depending upon its evaluation of the Applicant, but in no case will the amended requirements be greater than the conditions listed below.